jooy2/flaru/README.md

 $ npm i
 ```

-The project sources do not include the Ruffle files.
+The project sources do not include the `Ruffle` source files.
 So, before building or testing, you need to get the latest version of **Ruffle self-hosted distribution**.

 Download the latest version of the self-hosted version from the [Ruffle Release Page](https://github.com/ruffle-rs/ruffle/releases), unzip it and paste it in the following path: `/src/renderer/public/js/ruffle`